nu108/AWS_cloud_computing/READMEaws.md

 2) Automation- Cloud providers offer tools and sevrices that facilitate automation, making it easier to provision and manage cloud resources programically
 3) Lean- Cloud resources are scaleable and can be provisioned on-demand
-4) Measurement- Cloud platforms offer built in monitoring and analytics services making it easier to measure the performance of application infrstructure.
+4) Measurement- Cloud platforms offer built in monitoring and analytics    kkkservices making it easier to measure the performance of application infrstructure.